ssat335/GuiPlotting/Readme.md

 # Detection package

-An implementation of a a event detection package for gastric electrophysiology.
+An implementation of a event detection package for gastric electrophysiology.

 ## Supported python versions:
 * Python 2.7